daviddao/deep-autonomous-driving-papers/README.md

 **[8]** L Zhang, L Lin, X Liang, K He. **Is Faster R-CNN Doing Well for Pedestrian Detection?** (2016) [[pdf](https://arxiv.org/pdf/1607.07032v2.pdf)]

 > Faster R-CNN is state-of-the-art model.
-But wild datasets such as pedestrian detection have additional obstacles for deep models to overcome (e.g low resolution)
+But wild datasets such as pedestrian detection have additional obstacles for deep models to overcome (e.g low resolution).
+Proposes a hybrid solution with deep features for boosted trees.

 ---------------------------------------